BSC-CNS-EAPM/horus/HorusAPI/docs/source/developer_guide/horusapi/molstar.rst

 ==========

 MolstarAPI is a library for creating and manipulating molecular structures in the embedded Mol* visualizer inside Horus.
-It is designed to be used withing :bdg-secondary-line:`Blocks` in order to add, visualize or edit molecular structures.
+It is designed to be used within :bdg-secondary-line:`Blocks` in order to add, visualize or edit molecular structures.

 In order to control the molecular visualizer within a :bdg-secondary-line:`Block` action, you need to import the